jaimeilustre/restaurant-data/README.md

     VITE_API_URL = "http://localhost:5005/restaurants/"
     ```
+    Please note that your server may be running in a different port, so feel free to adjust the port number as needed.

     IMPORTANT: Add the `.env` file in the `.gitignore` file that is already present in the root folder to prevent committing this file to Git.
 This is what it would look like:
     ``` bash
     // .env